Symbol’s services are provided by 3 distinct organisations:

 Louise specialises in behaviour management and has extensive experience in both assessment and the provision of intervention in respect of children and adults within family systems.
 Louise leads the team in utilising applied behavioural analysis and positive behaviour support techniques.
 Louise has previously managed one of Symbol’s Residential Family Assessment Units and currently manages Symbol’s Community Support Services for parents with learning disabilities.

-Lucy Berry is the Team manager for our centre in Bristol and has a BSc (Hons) in Psychology and an MSc in Neuropsychology.
+Lucy Berry until recently has managed our residential centre in Bristol and is now a senior member of our community assessment team .
+Lucy has a BSc (Hons) in Psychology and an MSc in Neuropsychology.

 JUDITH REEP – Consultant Occupational Therapist

 Judith combines her role at Symbol with NHS employment as a consultant OT.
 Judith has an MSc in Interprofessional Health and Social Studies and is also currently enrolled on a part time PhD course in Health and Social Care.